Aerodynamics Project

 Lift and Downforce

-Following Brunelli's principle, an increase in fluid velocity is accompanied by a decrease in pressure.
+Brunelli's principle, an increase in fluid velocity is accompanied by a decrease in pressure.
 Lets go back to the wing example.
 As the airflow's cross section gets "flattened" by the curvature of the airfoil, it is forced to go faster.
 The same reason water from a garden hose moves faster when you put your thumb on it.
 As this travels faster, it creates negative pressure on the top of the wing.
-This is what creates lift.
+This is what creates

 The airflow over the car is generally faster because it is more streamlined.
 In contrast, airflow under the car is slow because it has to deal with all the junk hanging out of the bottom.
 Airflow is slowed down.
 There is less pressure above the car and more pressure below the car.
 Result is net positive lift.
 Your tires stick better when there are more forces pushing the ground and the tire together.
 All you have for this at this point is your cars weight.
 The positive lift will decrease the force of the car's weight, resulting in less traction.